livebook-dev/livebook/README.md

   * LIVEBOOK_SHUTDOWN_ENABLED - controls if a shutdown button should be shown in the homepage.
 Set it to "true" to enable it.

-  * LIVEBOOK_WITHIN_IFRAME - controls if the application is running inside an iframe.
-Set it to "true" to enable it.

   * LIVEBOOK_TOKEN_ENABLED - controls whether token authentication is enabled.
     Enabled by default unless `LIVEBOOK_PASSWORD` is set.
 Set it to "false" to disable it.

   * LIVEBOOK_UPDATE_INSTRUCTIONS_URL - sets the URL to direct the user to for updating Livebook when a new version becomes available.

+  * LIVEBOOK_WITHIN_IFRAME - controls if the application is running inside an iframe.
+Set it to "true" to enable it.
+If you do enable it, then the application must run with HTTPS.

 <!-- Environment variables -->